lwmqn/qnode/README.md

 3. `value` (_Depends_): The value to write to the allocated Resource.
 4. `callback` (_Function_): An err-fisrt callback `function(err, val)`, where `val` is the value been successfully written.

-    * If the Resource is not a simple value and there has not a `write` method been initialized for it, the `val` passes to the callback will be a string `_unwritable_`.
+    * If the Resource is not a simple value and there has not a `write` method been initialized for it, the `val` passes to callback will be a string `_unwritable_`.
-    * If the allocated Resource is not found, an error will be passed to fisrt argument of the callback.
+    * If the allocating Resource is not found, an error will be passed to fisrt argument of the callback.

 **Returns:**